Phy-David-Zhang/Scientific-Haskell/Pure C/README.md

 ## Schrodinger Equation Solver

 This program is a 1D universal Schrodinger equation solver implemented in pure C language.
-This program is to find out the limit of the compuatational efficiency for numerical Schrodinger equation solver.
+This program is to find out the limit of the computational efficiency for numerical Schrodinger equation solver.

 ```
 	Author: Zhang Chang-kai